laradvance/admin-docs/docs/docs/deploy.md

 > {tip} In addition to optimizing the autoloader, you should always be sure to include a `composer.lock` file in your project's source control repository.
 Your project's dependencies can be installed much faster when a `composer.lock` file is present.

-<a name="optimizing-configuration-loading"></a>
+<a name="optimizing-laradvance-admin"></a>
-### Optimizing Configuration Loading
+### Optimizing Laradvance Admin

-When deploying your application to production, you should make sure that you run the `config:cache` Artisan command during your deployment process:
+When deploying your application to production, you should make sure that you run the Optimization process:

-    php artisan config:cache
+    php artisan admin:optimize

 This command will combine all of Laravel's configuration files into a single, cached file, which greatly reduces the number of trips the framework must make to the filesystem when loading your configuration values.

-> {note} If you execute the `config:cache` command during your deployment process, you should be sure that you are only calling the `env` function from within your configuration files.
+> {note} If you execute tthis command during your deployment process, you should be sure that you are only calling the `env` function from within your configuration files.
 Once the configuration has been cached, the `.env` file will not be loaded and all calls to the `env` function will return `null`.

 <a name="optimizing-route-loading"></a>
 ### Optimizing Route Loading

-If you are building a large application with many routes, you should make sure that you are running the `route:cache` Artisan command during your deployment process:
+If you are building a large application with many routes, you should make sure that you are running Optimizing Route Loading during your deployment process.

-    php artisan route:cache

 This command reduces all of your route registrations into a single method call within a cached file, improving the performance of route registration when registering hundreds of routes.